rixiobarrios/react-component-lifecycle/readme.md

 Our component would see that our data is `undefined` and either render a blank/empty component or throw an error.

-How do we incorporate third party libraries like `fetch` or `axios` with React?
+How do we incorporate third party libraries like `axios` with React?
 It sounds complicated...
 Do we put that in render?

 This lesson will introduce the Component Life Cycle: hooks that are fired at